 Please state anything that those doing continuous deployment, or those upgrading from the previous release, need to be aware of.
 Also describe any plans to deprecate configuration values or features.
 For example, if we change the directory name that instances are stored in, how do we handle instance directories created before the change landed?
 Do we move them?
 Do we have a special case in the code?
 Do we assume that the operator will recreate all the instances in their cloud?

-Discuss things that will affect other developers working on OpenStack, such as:
+Discuss things that will affect other developers working on OpenStack.

 Who is leading the writing of the code?
 Or is this a blueprint where you’re throwing it out there to see who picks it up?

 If more than one person is working on the implementation, please designate the primary author and contact.

 Work items or tasks – break the feature up into the things that need to be done to implement it.
 Those parts might end up being done by different people, but we’re mostly trying to understand the timeline for implementation.

 Include specific references to specs and/or blueprints in Watcher, or in other projects, that this one either depends on or is related to.

 If this requires functionality of another project that is not currently used by Watcher (such as the glance v2 API when we previously only required v1), document that fact.

 Does this feature require any new library dependencies or code otherwise not included in OpenStack?
 Or does it depend on a specific version of library?